altmp/altv-docs-gta/articles/references/game-files.md

 It declares Path Nodes required for NPCs and calculating GPS Routes.

 ### Example
-This is an example inside CodeWalker, how Path Nodes look like
+This is an example inside CodeWalker, how Path Nodes look like<br>
 <img src="https://i.imgur.com/nWd2voy.jpeg" alt="Path Nodes" style="zoom: 50%"/>

 ## YTD